cyclr/docs/pages/v2/05-application-connectors/liveforce.md

 ### Cyclr Setup

-Setup your LiveForce Connecector within Cyclr:
+Setup your LiveForce Connector within Cyclr:

 *   Go to your **Cyclr Console**
 *   Click the **Connectors** menu along the top